 Further details can be found in Appendix B. Absolute and % intensity metrics have been modelled at an asset class level by the investment advisor wherever data coverage for a particular fund is below 50%.
-This is the first time this analysis has been carried out, and the expectation is that the output will evolve over time as data availability is likely to improve.
 As and when new data becomes available, the Trustee will review the targets which have been set to ensure they remain appropriate in light of this new information.